 While Batman chases down some street punks, a young innocent bystander gets injured and winds up in a coma.
 Originally, the Pander Brothers (authors of this story) wrote that Batman takes a full month off because he is so upset about the innocent bystander coming into harm.
 However, with all of the editorial time compression of this year, this simply isn’t possible and I’m surprised the Panders even had the audacity to attempt giving Bruce such a lengthy reprieve in the first place.
-So, to reiterate, Batman does not take a monthlong vacation.
+To reiterate, Batman does not take a monthlong vacation.
 We must ignore any references to his absence.
 If Batman does take any time off, it can only be a few hours max.
-Moving on, crazy business tycoon/scientist Evan Slate has designed a new living bio-tech that appears visibly as “hard light.”
+Moving on, eccentric business tycoon/scientist Evan Slate has designed a new living bio-tech that appears visibly as “hard light.”
 This “hard-light” can construct itself into solid structural architecture in minutes.
 In a day after his pitch, the mad scientist already has his first glowing Slate Tower standing tall in downtown Gotham.
 This will supposedly be the first step towards the evolution of Gotham into “Neo-Gotham.”
 Meanwhile, Batman meets with Batgirl and tells her that he has failed in his mission because of the poor young boy in the coma.
 He’s so upset, he tells her that both of their crime-fighting days are over!
 When the boy succumbs to his injuries and dies in the hospital, Batman is so down in the dumps, he tries to cheer up by posing for a painting by once of Bruce Wayne’s contemporaries, the avant-garde artist, Rahn.
 Meanwhile, Slate’s proposal for the creation of Neo-Gotham is rejected.
 Since Slate’s own DNA is linked to his shimmering bio-tech, the bio-tech has a life of its own, and it doesn’t appreciate being rejected.
 The phosphorescent super-villain known as Purge, which is an extension of Slate (but with a mind of its own), comes to life and begins fighting Batgirl.
 Batman returns to action just in time to witness the sentient Slate Tower spread its proverbial (and I guess literal?) wings and begin mutating the entire city into Neo-Gotham.
 The Dark Knight and Batgirl are able to infiltrate the living tower, defeat the avatar Purge, and then take out Slate himself.
 In the end, Slate winds up in Arkham while his tower of light turns into an empty, charred husk.
 NOTE: There is an odd billboard depicted in the middle of this story which reads “Slate Tower II coming next year.”
 This is odd because the first tower erected itself using Slate’s bio-tech in less than a day.
 Why would we have had to wait a year for the next one?
 This is a trivial point, but I thought I’d mention it.

 Batman and Superman send Robin and Superboy to Japan to check-up on Hiro Okamura (the new teenage Toyman).
 There, Robin and Superboy operate gigantic Gundam-esque battle-mechs against Metallo, who dons his own anime-style mech as well.
 Metallo is captured, but not before half of Tokyo is destroyed.
-(Loeb destroyed the other half of Tokyo in his last story-arc—he must have it out for Japanese people or be a fan of classic monster movies).
+(Loeb destroyed the other half of Tokyo in his last story-arc—he must have it out for Japanese people or be a fan of classic kaijū movies.)
 Batman then recruits yet another child into the Bat-Family.
 From now on, 13-year-old Hiro will construct all of Batman’s gadgetry and vehicles from his home-base at Mt.
 Fuji.

 –Batman: Legends of the Dark Knight #179